-CO2: understand the various Models of agriculture economics.

-CO3: analyse trends in production, productivity in green revolution and post green revolution era .

-CO4: understand the concept of Agricultural Finance& Agricultural credit and also understand the concept of agriculture marketing, marketable surplus and surplus labour.
+- CO2: understand the various Models of agriculture economics. - CO3: analyse trends in production and productivity in the green revolution and post-green revolution era . - CO4: understand the concept of Agricultural Finance& Agricultural credit and also understand the concept of agriculture marketing, marketable surplus and surplus labour.